marcojakob/lernblog-2/content/posts/react-es6.md

  > The super() method refers to the parent class.
 By calling the super() method in the constructor method, we call the parent's constructor method and gets access to the parent's properties and methods.

-## Syntax differencesFirst
+# Syntax differencesFirst

-  > let’s explore the syntax differences by looking at two code examples and annotating
+  ### let’s explore the syntax differences by looking at two code examples and annotating      them.

-### them.React.createClass
+## React.createClass

-  > Here we have a const with a React class assigned, with the important render function following on to complete a typical base component definition.
+*** Here we have a const with a React class assigned, with the important render function following on to complete a typical base component definition.

 ~~~
 import React from 'react';